cumulusmx/ImportWC/README.md

 ## Running ImportWC
 ### Windows
-Just run the ImportWLK.exe from your root Cumulus MX folder
+Just run the ImportWC.exe from your root Cumulus MX folder
 > ImportWC.exe
 ### Linux/MacOS
 Run via the dotnet executable after first setting the path to the Cumulus MX root folder